 Create a URL redirect

-Enter the new URL that you want to redirect visitors to in the Redirect to new page field.
-If you want to redirect to your store's home page, enter
+In Redirect to, enter the new URL that you want to redirect visitors to.
+If you want to redirect to your store's home page, then enter

 Manage your URL redirects